 The WSL is back – and the opening weekend didn’t disappoint.
-Eighteen goals across six fixtures, three derbies, an 86th-minute penalty, and a debut hat-trick.
+Eighteen goals across six fixtures, three derbies, an 86th-minute penalty winner, and a debut hat-trick.

 Chelsea and Arsenal flexed squad depth, Everton made a derby statement, and Manchester United looked sharp.
 Tottenham broke their drought with their first league win since Jan, while Brighton may rue missed chances.